stefanvictora/hue-scheduler/docs/advanced_command_line_options.md

 *New in 0.13.0*

-When enabled, states will only be applied when triggered by a synced scene activation.
+When enabled, Hue Scheduler applies states only after a synced scene has been activated.
-After scene activation, the current state and subsequent states will be applied until lights are turned off or manually modified.
+After scene activation, the current and subsequent scheduled states will be applied until lights are turned off or manually modified.
-Enable this flag together with `--enable-scene-sync` to gain manual control over when states are activated.
+Use together with `--enable-scene-sync` to gain manual control over when states are activated.
+If no synced scene has been activated since the last off event, Hue Scheduler will not apply scheduled states (except those marked with `force:true`).

 Example use case: If you want lights to follow a schedule only after explicitly activating a synced Hue Scheduler scene (e.g., through a smart switch or Home Assistant automation), rather than automatically applying states when lights are turned on.